 5. Inspect Your Water Meter

-2. Locate your water meter and take note of the reading.
+- Locate and record your water meter reading.

 6. Listen for Unusual Sounds